BlackMate12/studentTeacherMatching/README.md

-the current version has the database structured as requested, superusers can do CRUD operations on it, and regular user crud works (account registration, editing, login)
+the current version has the database structured as requested, CRUD on the user table, CRUD for students on skills, interests and applications, and CRUD for supervisors on theses and applications for their theses